mcwebdev/Basic-Angular-Examples/README.md

 # Basic-Angular-Examples
-Basic Angular Examples with out all the redicousness that is angular documentation. (see: https://hackernoon.com/why-angular-made-me-quit-web-dev-f63b83a157af )
+Basic Angular Examples with out all the ridiculousness that is angular documentation. (see: https://hackernoon.com/why-angular-made-me-quit-web-dev-f63b83a157af )

 This bootstrap showcases the following